sandeepansg/SyncLED/README.md

 ## Acknowledgments

-Thanks to [Google](https://www.google.com) and various developers for supporting us with a tons of developments...
+Thanks to [Google](https://www.google.com) and various developers for supporting us with a tons of developments... :wink: